peterhcharlton/info/safer_wearables/sops/participation/mail_pack_preparation.md

 Prepare two bags each consisting of:
 - Bag: currently using polyethene bags measuring 350x405 mm
-- Return address label: a label on each bag stating "If undelivered please return to: SAFER Wearables Study; Strangeways Research Laboratory; 2 Worts Causeway; Cambridge; CB1 8RN".
+- Return address label: a label on each bag stating "If undelivered please return to: SAFER Wearables Study; Strangeways Research Laboratory; 2 Worts Causeway; Cambridge; CB1 8RN.
+Tel: 01223 331 then 063".
 Put the label on the left hand side of the back of the bag.

 Prepare a device box consisting of:
 - A cardboard box (currently using brown boxes measuring 240x240x40mm)